Richard Arnold (judge)

 Sir Richard David Arnold (born 23 June 1961) styled the Rt Hon Lord Justice Arnold is a Judge of the Court of Appeal of England and Wales.

+Education and career

 Arnold was educated at Highgate School and Magdalen College, Oxford, before gaining a diploma in law from the University of Westminster.

 He was called to the bar in 1985 and made a silk in 2000.
-He was appointed to the High Court Chancery Division in 2008 becoming the judge in charge of the Patent Court in April 2013.
-He was promoted to the Court of Appeal on 1 October 2019.
+He was appointed to the High Court Chancery Division in 2008, becoming the judge in charge of the Patent Court in April 2013.
+In 2011, he criticized copyright law as "incoherent."
+In 2016, he ruled that Nestle could not trademark KitKat Candy bars' shape.